 One of the first things you should probably do is a little bit of research into similar blogs with your theme or your interests.
 You can also check the Recommended For You section to see if there are blogs that might be of interest.
 Once you decide you want to follow a blog, click Follow in the upper hand corner of the page.

 Staying active means liking other posts as well.
 It’s not enough to just post, you have to become a member of the community.
-Be a good tumblr!
+Be a good Tumblr citizen!
 Reblog other posts as well, especially if they are good memes;)

-We’ve loosely covered this point earlier, but tumblr is very much about how you curate your content.
-You can reuse your content from your other social networks, or create your very own visuals to stay in line with the nature of tumblr.
+We’ve loosely covered this point earlier, but Tumblr is very much about how you curate your content.
+You can reuse your content from your other social networks, or create your very own visuals to stay in line with the nature of Tumblr.

 See our post, and start creating your own content.
-Tumblr is after all, another way to express yourself and get artistic.
+Tumblr is, after all, another way to express yourself and get artistic.
 You can start by customizing existing templates, or use Crello as a simplified version of more complex design tools.

 Creating your own content should be fun!
 Original content might inspire more reblogs and get your name out there.
-It’s not necessary to have a completely coherent account, but it is important to have an up and running theme, or a niche.
+It’s not necessary to have a completely coherent account, but it is important to have an up and running theme or a niche.

 If you’re really organized and could use several blogs, there’s a convenient way to curate multiple pages.
 Simply go to Dashboard on your account page and click Create a New Blog.

-9. Tumblr for business
+Using Tumblr for business and marketing

-Yes, you can also use tumblr to promote your business.
+Yes, you can also use Tumblr to promote your business.
 In fact, many businesses miss this opportunity which is why it’s good to get on board right away.
 For one, you get a great tool to expand your reach and work towards building yet another community while working at brand recognition.

-The main difference between tumblr for business, is that you have to do a lot more research.
+The main difference between Tumblr for business is that you have to do a lot more research.
 Look into your competitors.
-If they have tumblr accounts, what are they doing well and what can you build on and improve?
+If they have Tumblr accounts, what are they doing well and what can you build on and improve?
 You also need to get an understanding of the types of posts that are relevant and popular in the industry you’re working in.

 Tumblr for business works if you have a young demographic (remember, it’s mostly under 25).
 For this reason, your content should be a little bold, sometimes even funny and not all about blatant advertising.
 You can advertise on tumblr, but do be subtle about promoting your branded posts.